 Three U.S. cities have decriminalized magic mushrooms: Denver, Oakland, and Santa Cruz.
 But, for the latter two cities, decriminalization doesn’t mean that buying and selling mushrooms spores is legal.
 (Remember: the State of California criminalizes the sale of psilocybin mushroom spores).

 Nonetheless, finding spores for sale can be tricky.
-After all, they’re still taboo and the mushrooms themselves are illegal to cultivate.
-But, that doesn’t mean that they’re not available.
+Remember, spores are still taboo and the mushrooms themselves are illegal to cultivate.
 These days, most spores are purchased over the internet.
 As Chong suggests, “the best place to find educational vendors is Reddit on the group ‘SporeTraders’.”
 An “educational vendor” is a vendor who sells spores for the sole purpose of research, identification, and education.
-A good spore trader will clearly identify that the spores should not be germinated into mycelium or fruiting mushrooms, which is illegal.
+A good spore trader, like Mushroom Prints, will clearly identify that the spores should not be germinated into mycelium or fruiting mushrooms, which is illegal and will not answer questions via email about the cultivation of their psilocybin syringes.

 Where to Buy Mushroom Spores in Colorado